Zefk/Fairyolica-World/Credit_List.md

 ##Faryolica World Credits:

-The Fariryolica world tileset is under CC-BY-SA 3.0.
+The Fariryolica world tileset is mostly under CC-BY-SA 3.0.
+Unless marked otherwise here.
+Some sprites are just free and I do not have the rights to change their license, but they can still be in the Fairyolica World pack.

 ###About: